 The Politics of Stupid by Susan Powter

 Susan Powter–you know, the shaved-head, frantic fitness lady who practically invented the infomercial in the 1980s.
 I happen to like her style, and so picked up her book on diet and health.
 Why am I not surprised.
 It’s actually not a bad message: she has excellent things to say about how we are mislead by the media about diet and exercise; about how we need to get moving and eat better food, but mostly get moving; and how being age 50 can actually be the best time of your life.
 Great message; entertaining messenger.
 The book is hardly a book; it truly reads like someone transcribed one of her one hour infomercials and made a book out of it.
-It’s okay if you want an entertaining and pretty raucaus pep talk and motivation.
-But don’t expect too much infomation.
+It’s okay if you want an entertaining and pretty raucous pep talk and motivation.
+But don’t expect too much information.
 The facts are thin; the rhetoric laid on like slabs of butter.
 One star.
-You can have my copy.